CARPINTERIA VALLEY MUSEUM OF HISTORY

 Talk by Dale Olivas

 Carpinteria has a unique climate, natural plant and animal habitats, and a history of individuals dedicated to preserving natural resources.
-Olivas’s talk will include a wide-ranging discussion of plants, animals, groves, nesting, and the importance of Carpinteria habitat protection.
+Olivas’s talk will include a wide-ranging discussion of native and non-native trees, tree safety and maintenance, defensible space, and the importance of Carpinteria habitat protection.

 FREE for members / $10 at door for visitors